patternhelloworld/docker-my-sql-replica/README.md

 > Run Master-Slave MySQL DB and Cope with emergency with robust scripts.

-To Start or do recovery process must be [simple](https://github.com/Andrew-Kang-G/my-sql-replica).
+To Start DB or do recovery process must be [simple](https://github.com/Andrew-Kang-G/my-sql-replica).

 ## How to Start